CollabIP/elasticsearch-arm-templates/README.md

 **By default, this template does not configure**

-- **TLS for communication with Elasticsearch via the HTTP layer through an external load balancer**
+- **SSL/TLS for communication with Elasticsearch via the HTTP layer through an external load balancer**
-- **TLS for communication between Elasticsearch nodes via the Transport layer**
+- **SSL/TLS for communication between Elasticsearch nodes via the Transport layer**
-- **TLS for communication beween the browser and Kibana**
+- **SSL/TLS for communication beween the browser and Kibana**

 **It is strongly recommended that you secure communication before using in production.**

-You can secure external access to the cluster with TLS by either
+You can secure external access to the cluster with SSL/TLS by either

 1. using `external` as the `loadBalancerType` and supplying a PKCS#12 archive certificate with the `esHttpCertBlob` parameter to secure the HTTP layer, and supplying a PKCS#12 archive certificate with the `esTransportCertBlob` parameter to secure the Transport layer.
 Both parameters require that X-Pack plugin be installed.